List of The Pretender characters: Mr. Parker

-Mr. Parker is Chairman of the Centre and has occasionally been forced to work with Raines in order to ensure his position.
-Jarod once summed Mr. Parker up as "Mr. Duplicity-Himself" (season 3, episode 1, "Crazy").
-It is revealed over time that Mr. Raines is his brother, although he was raised by an adoptive family, and because of this, Parker protects Raines at all costs.
+Mr. Parker is chairman of the Centre and has occasionally been forced to work with Raines to ensure his position.
+Jarod once summed Mr. Parker up as "Mr. Duplicity-Himself" (season three, episode one, "Crazy").
+Over time, Mr. Raines is revealed to be his brother, although he was raised by an adoptive family, and because of this, Parker protects Raines at all costs.
 He appears to shoot and kill an imprisoned Raines, but this is just a deception designed to prevent his daughter from killing Raines herself.

 Despite his many coverups, Mr. Parker is devoted to his daughter and ensured her safety on many occasions.
 Unlike Lyle and Raines, he is not as involved in the hunt to catch Jarod.
-After Jarod is recaptured by Centre authorities, he and Mr. Parker have a tense confrontation on board a plane.
+After Jarod is recaptured by Centre authorities, Mr. Parker and he have a tense confrontation on board a plane.
 Jarod convinces Parker to glance at the mysterious scrolls that were found on the Isle of Carthis.
 After reading the scrolls, Mr. Parker undergoes a sudden change and determines that they must never be seen.
 He grabs the box containing the scrolls and jumps out of the airborne plane, where he is assumed to be dead.